 If your business discloses an employee’s private information, including Social Security number, address, name, health conditions, credit card, bank numbers, or personal history, not only do various laws exist to keep businesses from spreading this information, but employees can sue for disclosing sensitive information.

-Though employees have clear and specific rights to privacy in the workplace, the rights are balanced agains the employers’ privileges to monitor their business operations.
+Although employees have clear and specific rights to privacy in the workplace, the rights are balanced against the employers’ privileges to monitor their business operations.
 It’s important to understand what rights you have as a business to monitor employees, and to be clear and transparent about that monitoring to your employees.